 This page tells you about the biological therapy panitumumab and its possible side effects.
 There is information about

 Panitumumab is pronounced pan-ee-chew-moo-mab.
 It is also known by its brand name Vectibix.
-Panitumumab is a treatment for advanced bowel cancer when other treatments are no longer working.
+Panitumumab is a treatment for advanced bowel cancer.
 Advanced cancers have spread from where they started to another part of the body.
-You may also have panitumumab as part of trials for other cancers.
 It is sometimes combined with other treatments such as the chemotherapy combinations of FOLFIRI or FOLFOX.

 You have panitumumab through a drip into a vein (infusion).
-The rate of the drip is controlled by a pump.
-You can have the drug through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
+A pump controls the rate of the drip.
+You can have panitumumab through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 The first treatment takes about 60 to 90 minutes.
 After that you have treatment every 2 weeks and it takes about 30 to 60 minutes.
-You usually have it for a few months or as long as it is working.
+You usually have panitumumab for a few months or as long as it is controlling the cancer.

 More than 10 in every 100 people have one or more of these.